Hypothesis tests for structured rank correlation matrices: Simulation study

-Next, Table~\ref{tab:sim-level-exch} shows estimated sizes of tests of $H_0^*$ with the same choice of $\bs{T}$.
-The main difference compared to the tests of $H_0$ is that the so-called structured estimators of $\S_{np}$ are used.
-These estimators have the same block structure as $\S_{np}$ under $H_0^*$, which improves their finite-sample behaviour.
-As when testing $H_0$, the dimensions were $d\in\{5,15,25\}$; $d \in \{50,100\}$ were additionally considered when the jackknife estimator of $\S_{np}$ was used.
-All tests were performed at the $5$\% level; approximate $p$-values were calculated either directly when $E_{np}$ with $\SA=\Sh_{np}$ is used, or via Eqs.~\eqref{eq:pval-euc-Hstar} and \eqref{eq:pval-sup} otherwise.
-The use of structured estimators of $\S_{np}$ improves the results considerably.
-All tests considered maintain the nominal level reasonably well when $M_{np}$ is used, and this across all values of $d$ and $\tau$.
-Increasing $d$ and $\tau$ still leads to conservative tests when $E_{np}$ is used, and slightly more so when $\SA=\Sh_{np}$, but far less so than in Table~\ref{tab:sim-level}.
-The most striking difference compared to tests of $H_0$ is that the choice $\SA=\Sh_{np}$ now yields acceptable estimated sizes.
+When testing $H_0^*$, using structured estimators of $\S_{np}$ improves the results considerably; viz.\ Tables~\ref{tab:sim-level-star-normal}--\ref{tab:sim-level-star-clayton}.
+All tests now hold the level reasonably well when $M_{np}$ is used, and this across all values of $d$ and $\tau$.
+Increasing $d$ and $\tau$ still leads to conservative tests when $E_{np}$ is used, and slightly more so when $\SA=\Sh_{np}$, but far less so compared to Tables~\ref{tab:sim-level-normal}--\ref{tab:sim-level-clayton}.
+The most striking difference is that observed sizes are now acceptable when $\SA=\Sh_{np}$.